Stalking case: BJP spokesperson tweets fake story of complainant, claims her account was hacked

 Despite the victim-shaming, some, including another BJP spokesperson, came to Kundu’s defence.
 Tajinder Bagga, the party’s Delhi unit spokesperson, said there was nothing wrong with the picture.
 “People should change their mentality instead of blaming the girl,” he said on Twitter, quoting another tweet that shared other photographs of Kundu.

 Bagga also criticised Ramveer Bhatti, Haryana BJP’s deputy president, for blaming the woman for staying out late at night.
+BJP MP Kirron Kher also voiced her support for the complainant.
+“As a mother, I can understand the sentiments of the victim’s family at this time.
+Whatever is legal and correct in this case, will be done,” she told PTI.